-1. Do You Feature A High-resolution Banner Image With Clear Messaging And Call To Action?
+1. Do You Have a High-resolution Banner Image With Clear Messaging And Call To Action?

 Nail your first impression.
-Make sure all the images and content above the fold can help them form a good first impression about your site.
+Make sure all the images and content above the fold can help them form a good first impression of your site.

 Notice how Asos’s banner image tells you that it’s a site about clothes.
 It’s full of personality, and you get a quick sneak peek into the kind of modern western wear they sell in the store.